Early access to the Omnii research preview

 We are the AI team behind Evo and Evo 2, the generative genomics models used to create real gene-editing tools and the first whole genomes designed entirely by AI.
 That work demonstrated that AI can create biology, not just analyze it.
 We are now building multimodal models trained directly on the fabric of biology, enabling faster discovery, deeper understanding, and entirely new capabilities.

-As we push the frontier of scientific superintelligence, we will build systems hand-in-hand to ensure global biological resilience: rapid detection, rapid response, and rapid countermeasures against emerging threats, both natural and synthetic.
-Our mission is ambitious: to reimagine what AI can do for science, and to build that future.
+As we push the frontier of general biological intelligence, we will build systems hand-in-hand to ensure global biological resilience: rapid detection, rapid response, and rapid countermeasures against emerging threats, both natural and synthetic.
+Our mission is ambitious: to reimagine what AI can do for biology, and to build that future.

 MICHAEL POLI, STEFANO MASSAROLI,